Reading

 “And now, Lord, look upon their threats and grant to your servants to continue to speak your word with all boldness,”

-What mattered for them to do?
+What was it that mattered for these Jesus-followers to do?

 To continue to speak God’s word with all boldness!